mixed-signal/mixed-signal/README.md

 - 👋 Hi, I’m @haubergeon
-- 👀 I’m interested in embedded systems, machine learning and a little bit of web dev here and there.
+- 👀 I’m interested in embedded systems, machine learning, analog and digital system design and a little bit of web dev here and there.
 - 🌱 I’m currently working on Brain-Computer interfaces.
 - 💞️ I’m looking to collaborate on Analog/Digital System Design, signal processing, other core areas of ECE.
 - 📫 Reach me @gsingh6_be19@thapar.edu